Mike Modano: Minor leagues (1986–1988)

-Minnesota North Stars/Dallas Stars
+Minnesota North Stars/Dallas Stars (1988–2010)

 The North Stars signed Modano on Christmas of 1988, and he joined the team for the 1989–90 season.
-He scored his first career NHL goal against Glenn Healy of the New York Islanders, and had a good rookie season which landed him on the NHL All-Rookie team and made him a finalist for the Calder Memorial Trophy.
-He controversially lost to 31-year-old Sergei Makarov, who had already played professionally in the Soviet Championship League for over 12 years; this led to an age barrier of 26 for Calder candidates from the following year to the present.
+He scored his first career NHL goal against Glenn Healy of the New York Islanders, and had a good rookie season which landed him on the NHL All-Rookie team.
+Modano was a finalist for the Calder Memorial Trophy but controversially lost to 31-year-old Sergei Makarov, who had already played professionally in the Soviet Championship League for over 12 years; this led to an age barrier of 26 for Calder candidates from the following year to the present.

-Despite the good start, Modano was often criticized in Minnesota as an underachiever who did not compare to the 1988 number two pick, Trevor Linden.
-This was evidenced by a sophomore season where the North Stars reached the Stanley Cup Finals, but Modano barely repeated his goals and assists, while confronting coach Bob Gainey for his overtly defensive style.
+Despite the good start, Modano was often criticized in Minnesota as an underachiever.
+This was evidenced by a sophomore season where the North Stars reached the Stanley Cup Finals, but Modano's point production dropped, while confronting head coach Bob Gainey for his overtly defensive style.
 In 1992, Modano signed a four-year extension that made him the highest-paid member of the team, receiving $2 million per year.
 He soon had his best season up to that point, scoring 93 points at the 1992–93 NHL season and earning his first NHL All-Star Game invitation.

 Stars move to Dallas

 Prior to the 1993–94 NHL season, the North Stars moved to Dallas to become the Dallas Stars.
 Considering the relocation to Texas as an opportunity for a fresh start, with different expectations from fans and the media, Modano decided to accept Gainey's suggestions to become a more complete player and perform more attacks.
 Modano recorded a personal-best 50 goals and again scored 93 points.
 Soon he became an idol in Dallas, becoming the player who sold the most jerseys and received the most letters.
-During the next two seasons, Modano lowered his goalscoring and had many injuries - a concussion, a knee injury and ruptured ankle tendons - but improved his defensive play.
-Despite that, the Stars failed to qualify for the 1996 Stanley Cup Playoffs, and Gainey stepped down as head coach, while remaining GM.
+During the next two seasons, Modano lowered his goalscoring and had many injuries – a concussion, a knee injury and ruptured ankle tendons – but improved his defensive play.
+Despite that, the Stars failed to qualify for the 1996 Stanley Cup playoffs, and Gainey stepped down as head coach, while remaining general manager.

-Ken Hitchcock was hired on January 8, 1996, as Dallas' coach, installing a defensive-minded system while requesting Modano to concentrate on his offense and using him more routinely - instead of the 15–18 minutes he played under Gainey, Modano routinely played 25 minutes with Hitchcock.
-Helped by new acquisitions Joe Nieuwendyk and Sergei Zubov, Modano led the Stars to the Central Division title in the 1996-97 NHL season.
-In the 1998 Stanley Cup playoffs, with new goaltender Ed Belfour, the Stars reached the Western Finals.
+Ken Hitchcock was hired on January 8, 1996, as Dallas' coach, installing a defensive-minded system while requesting Modano to concentrate on his offense and using him more routinely – instead of the 15–18 minutes he played under Gainey, Modano routinely played 25 minutes with Hitchcock.
+Helped by the acquisitions of Joe Nieuwendyk and Sergei Zubov, Modano led the Stars to the Central Division title in the 1996–97 season.
+In the 1997-98 season, having acquired goaltender Ed Belfour, the Stars won the Presidents' Trophy with the league's top regular season record.
+In the 1998 Stanley Cup playoffs the Stars reached the Western Conference Finals where they fell in six games to the eventual back-to-back Stanley Cup champions, the Detroit Red Wings.